 What do you love most about Naples?

 I love how multi sensorial and visceral it is.
-The smells, the temperament: nothing in Naples is tepid.
+The smells, the temperament, the delicious Naples cuisine: nothing in Naples is tepid.
 There’s an electric energy here – and I think part of that is living in the shadow of a volcano which puts everything into perspective.
-People live for the moment, they always have time for a chat, coffee, and more: it’s sexy, seductive and sometimes exhausting.
+People live for the moment, they always have time for a chat or a coffee: it’s sexy, seductive and sometimes exhausting.
 There’s something fatalistic about the place, which perfectly suits the theatricality of the locals.

 What are your Top 3 most interesting facts about Naples?